sshark/thrillingbytes/Looking at A Monad Through An Example.md

 extract(result4)	// Cannot be divided by zero
 ```
 It is not necessarily for the developer to check if  the call to `divide(...)` is a success or failure before moving on to the next function.
-The result will be fed to next function and contunue to do as long as there are functions to call, the final result from the [`for-comprehesion`](https://docs.scala-lang.org/tour/for-comprehensions.html) loop will a type of `Option[Int]` where it can be `Some` of something or `None` as indicated by `result3` and `result4`.
+The result will be fed to next function and contunue to do as long as there are functions to call, the final result from the [`for-comprehesion`](https://docs.scala-lang.org/tour/for-comprehensions.html) loop will return `Some` of a value or `None`.

+Had function (B

 >
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1MDIzNTg4NiwxMzgxNDgyMjcxLC0yMT
-E4NDQ0ODE2XX0=
+eyJoaXN0b3J5IjpbNzk0NzkwMzgwLC05NTAyMzU4ODYsMTM4MT
+Q4MjI3MSwtMjExODQ0NDgxNl19
 -->